allinurl/goaccess/README.md

     # goaccess -f access.log --no-csv-summary -o csv > report.csv

-The `-a` flag indicates that we want to process an agent-list for every host parsed.

-The `-d` flag indicates that we want to enable the IP resolver on the HTML |
-JSON output.
-(It will take longer time to output since it has to resolve all queries.)

-The `-c` flag will prompt the date and log format configuration window.
-Only when curses is initialized.
+GoAccess also allows great flexibility for real-time filtering and parsing.
+For instance, to quickly diagnose issues by monitoring logs since goaccess was
+started:

+    # tail -f access.log | goaccess -

+And even better, to filter while maintaining opened a pipe to preserve real-time analysis, we can make use of `tail -f` and a matching pattern tool such as `grep`, `awk`, `sed`, etc:

+    # tail -f access.log | grep -i --line-buffered 'firefox' | goaccess --log-format=COMBINED -

 ##### Multiple Log Files #####

-Filtering can be done through the use of pipes.
-For instance, using grep to filter specific data and then pipe the output into GoAccess.
-This adds a great amount of flexibility to what GoAccess can display.
-For example:

-If we would like to process all `access.log.*.gz` we can do one of the following:
+There are several ways to parse multiple logs with GoAccess.
+The simplest is to pass multiple log files to the command line:

+    # goaccess access.log access.log.1

+It's even possible to parse files from a pipe while reading regular files:

-    # zcat -f access.log* | goaccess
+    # cat access.log.2 | goaccess access.log access.log.1 -

+**Note** that the single dash is appended to the command line to let GoAccess know that it should read from the pipe.

+Now if we want to add more flexibility to GoAccess, we can do a series of pipes.
+For instance, if we would like to process all compressed log files access.log.*.gz in addition to the current log file, we can do:

-    # zcat access.log.*.gz | goaccess
+# zcat access.log.*.gz | goaccess access.log -

-Note: On Mac OS X, use `gunzip -c` instead of `zcat`.
+**Note**: On Mac OS X, use `gunzip -c` instead of `zcat`.

 ##### Real Time HTML Output #####